misindelka/RISE_CLIENT/README.md

 Notice: project is still in development version with possible issues and bugs.

-Known issues: Typescript implementation is incomplete, authentification still in development, in some parts issues with resposive UI.
+Known issues: Typescript implementation is incomplete, authentification still in development, in some parts issues with responsive UI.

 ### To install all dependecies: